alper/alpernl/content/posts/taxing-data-is-not-crazy/index.md

 **Data is capital** and should be taxed as all capital is.
 Storage, mining and arbitrage using data can generate revenue for sophisticated market actors (those that Lanier terms as those with ‘the biggest computer on the network’).
 Data is a value adding asset that generates wealth and more data for those who already have it.
 If we don't want a situation where a small group of people get richer at the expense of everybody else, we should tax it.

 So data is both capital and hazardous.
 We tax many things with either of those properties so we should definitely tax something that has both.

+[^1]: Most of the problems he states do not exist in a social democracy.
+Social democracies will face a similar set of problems in the near future, but musicians who can't pay their medical bills are not one of them.